 “Damn, that was cold.”
-John was lanky thin.
-He had no excess body fat and his skin was a boreal white, as if his blood had sucked dry by a vampire.
+John's skin was a boreal white, as if his blood had sucked dry by a vampire.

 “Anyone ready for another run?”
 Tommy practiced ice hockey outside every day.
 Cold was second nature to the right winger's daily routine.

-Mark, John, and I regarded the blaze in the fireplace with an affection reserved for our girlfriends.
+Mark, and I regarded the blaze in the fireplace with an affection reserved for our girlfriends.